Is ballroom dancing a sport or is it just another form of art?

 Training hard, eating healthy, and building stamina—that’s what athletes do, right?

-Dancers have to be very good at maintaining their weight charts since that helps them to know their momentum and balance better.
+Dancers must be very good at maintaining their weight charts, which helps them know their momentum and balance better.

-They have to go through long hours of practice and even longer hours of dancing shows.
+They must go through long hours of practice and even longer dancing shows.

-Those are one of the reasons they are excellent at aerobic fitness.
+Those are some of the reasons they are excellent at aerobic fitness.

 2. Display of Skills